Jade1724/godot-apple-picking-prototype-v1/README.md

 To enter the VR scene, the runnable HTML file need to be served using HTTPS.
 To setup an HTTPS server on your machine, install browser-sync.

-If you have NodeJS and NPM, install browser-sync by running the following command in Terminal (Linux/macOS) or Cohttps://addons.mozilla.org/firefox/addon/webxr-api-emulatormmand prompt (Windows):
+If you have NodeJS and NPM, install browser-sync by running the following command in Terminal (Linux/macOS) or Command prompt (Windows):

 ```
 npm i -g browser-sync